 In this image, the Dell Support Center detects missing Anti Virus software.
 If you click this recommendation you are sent to the Dell website where you can review anti-virus solutions to install.

 An Internet connection is required to get the most out of this tool.
-Some of the options such as downloading user manuals or chat to a support technician send you to the Dell support site.
+Options such as downloading user manuals or chat to a support technician send you to the Dell support site.

 If you click the Service Tag highlighted in the image above your web browser opens to the Dell services page.